Andrewchenyh/AI-Investment-Copilot/README.md

   ai-investment-copilot-api
 ```

-Run FastAPI and Redis together:
+Run the FastAPI backend and Redis together:

 ```bash
 docker compose up --build
 ```

+The current Docker image packages the backend.
+Run Streamlit separately using the local command above.

 ---